mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 ![Service task information](/assets/ReadMe/ECS_Service_TaskInfo.png)

 You can now view your application by opening a new tab in your web browser and entering the public IP address of the task followed by :8050.
-For the public IP above this would read `3.81.86.88:8050`.

 Congratulations, you have now successfully launched a Docker application on AWS!